-QUORNING BOATS ApS only recommends to step the mast when using blocks, lines and special wire supports on the floats that are supplied by Quorning Boats.
+QUORNING BOATS ApS only recommends to step the mast when using block, lines and special wire supports on the floats that are optional equipment.
 If a crane is available we recommend using this.
 The mast can be stepped on the boat, but at owners responsibility using this handbook as a guideline to raise and lower the mast.
 While hoisting or lowering the mast no persons are allowed in front from the centre of the boat in a range of min.
 15 metres.
 Raise of lowering the mast in winds exceeding 15 knots of wind is prohibited.